 The forensic medicine department is formally supervised by the National Council of Mental Health, but according to two sources at Abassiya psychiatric hospital, the department essentially functions as a detention facility controlled by the Ministry of Interior, where people are not allowed to move freely and are at great risk of torture and other ill-treatment by security officers.

-On 4 April, one of Hudhud’s friends received a call from a staff member at Abassiya Hospital, who confirmed that Hudhud had died a month ago.
-Five days later, a police officer informed Hudhud’s brother of his death and asked him to collect the body.
+On 4 April, one of Hadhoud’s friends received a call from a staff member at Abassiya Hospital, who confirmed that Hadhoud had died a month ago.
+Five days later, a police officer informed Hadhoud’s brother of his death and asked him to collect the body.

 When the family requested to see a burial permit, the prosecutor told them that a charity cemetery, which is used to bury unidentified individuals or those whose bodies are not claimed by relatives, had already issued one.